Emergency removal and return

 If it is determined through the above process that a student's behavior poses a direct

-threat to a member(s) of the campus community, the dean of students or designee may
+threat to a member(s) of the campus community, the vice president of student affairs

-withdraw the student or restrict the student's access to campus for an interim period
+or designee may withdraw the student or restrict the student’s access to campus for

-before a final determination is made.
-Every attempt will be made by the dean of students
+an interim period before a final determination is made.
+Every attempt will be made

-in writing and/or orally.
-The request will include a statement of the reasons for
+orally.
+The request will include a statement of the reasons for the university's concern.

-the university's concern.
-Appropriate university personnel may be present and/or consulted
+Appropriate university personnel may be present and/or consulted at this meeting.

-at this meeting.
-A parent, spouse or any person who would be of support to the student
+A parent, spouse or any person who would be of support to the student may, with the

-may, with the consent of the dean of students and of the student, participate in the
+consent of the vice president of student affairs and of the student, participate in

-informal meeting.
-At the meeting, the reasons for the university's concern will be
+the informal meeting.
+At the meeting, the reasons for the university’s concern will

-stated and the student will be given an opportunity to respond to the concerns.
-If,
+be stated and the student will be given an opportunity to respond to the concerns.

 risk of substantial harm to the health or safety of a member(s) of the campus community,

-the student will be informed in writing by the dean of students and permitted to continue
+the student will be informed in writing by the vice president of student affairs and

-If, after the meeting, the dean of students, in consultation with appropriate personnel, decides that the student should withdraw from the university, the student shall be informed in writing of the decision and the basis for the decision within five (5) school days of the informal meeting.
-The student may be required by the university to provide information from a healthcare professional to the dean of students indicating the student's ability to continue at or return to the university.
+If, after the meeting, the vice president of student affairs, in consultation with appropriate personnel, decides that the student should withdraw from the university, the student shall be informed in writing of the decision and the basis for the decision within five (5) school days of the informal meeting.
+The student may be required by the university to provide information from a healthcare professional to the vice president of student affairs indicating the student’s ability to continue at or return to the university.
 The counselor for disability services will be involved where a student seeks a return to the university.